Subletting | Current Affiliates

 - Permissible charges to subtenant: optional fees for furniture usage (not to exceed 10 percent of the Columbia base rent) and for utility reimbursement (electricity, gas, cable and internet)

-- Must maintain full-time affiliation during sublet term.
+- Affiliation: must maintain full-time affiliation during sublet term.
 Cannot apply to be a subtenant during term of active Columbia occupancy agreement/lease.
 Student residents cannot be on a leave of absence or have withdrawn from the University.

 - Minimum age: 18 years

-- Must be in good standing with the University (financial and conduct)
+- Good Standing: Must be in good standing with the University (financial and conduct)

-- If a current Columbia tenant, sublet cannot start until after resident vacates Columbia housing.
+- Residency: If the subtenant is a current Columbia resident, sublet cannot start until after resident vacates Columbia housing.

-- Gender: must be the same gender as tenant if a single gender apartment
+- Gender: if apartment is single gender, subtenant must be the same gender as resident.

 - Vacation: summer or winter break only

-- Approved Leave: during the academic year, students may sublet with Housing Liaison (PDF) approval for academic fieldwork or research.
+- Approved Leave: during the academic year, students may sublet with Housing Liaison approval for academic fieldwork, research or study abroad.
 Faculty and postdocs may sublet with department chair/dean/director approval.
-Remote learning is not an approved reason for sublet.

 - Sublet Term: minimum of 30 days